 MVI's R&D strategy supports the long-term goal of eradicating malaria.

-Building on our work to develop vaccines targeting illness and death, we are also targeting development of vaccines that would go beyond preventing illness to preventing infection and transmission of the malaria parasite.
+We are targeting development of vaccines and biologics that would go beyond preventing illness to preventing infection by and transmission of the malaria parasite.
 Across our portfolio, we partner with academic and nonprofit research groups, biotech and pharmaceutical companies, and US government agencies.

-Looking to the next several years, MVI will focus on two priority areas:
+Looking to the next several years, MVI will focus on three key areas of work:

 - First-generation vaccines, including optimizing the use of and learning from the world’s first malaria vaccine, RTS,S/AS01(RTS,S), and other similar CSP-based vaccines.

 - Next-generation vaccines targeting various stages of the Plasmodium parasite’s lifecycle to develop candidates with higher efficacy and improved durability.